ianshil/PhD_thesis/Cut_Elim_iGLS/README.md

-Instructions for compiling files up to and including GL4ip_cut_elim.v which contains cut-elimination.
+Instructions for compiling files up to and including GL4ip_cut_extraction_theorem.v which extracts cut-elimination.
 =========================================================================================

 1. Run "make general" which compiles all files found in ../general directory.

-2. Run "make GL4ip_cut_elim.vo" which compiles all files in Cut_Elim_iGLS up to and including GL4ip_cut_elim.v.
+2. Run "make GL4ip_cut_elim.vo" which compiles all files in Cut_Elim_iGLS up to and including GL4ip_cut_extraction_theorem.v.

 NOTES